dph119/heroku_ebooks/README.md

 ## Debugging

-If you want to test the script or to debug the tweet generation, you can skip the random number generation and not publish the resulting tweets to Twitter.

-First, adjust the `DEBUG` variable in `local_settings.py`.
+If you want to enable greater verbosity, adjust the `DEBUG` variable in `local_settings.py`.

 ```
 DEBUG = True
 ```

 ## Credit
-The baseline of this code should got to tommeagher's [heroku_ebooks](https://github.com/tommeagher/heroku_ebooks), which also credits other users/contributors.
+The baseline of this code should go to tommeagher's [heroku_ebooks](https://github.com/tommeagher/heroku_ebooks), which also credits other users/contributors.

 ## TODO
 1. The breakdown of work between the files (or at least their names) should probably be changed for better clarity.